Pronovix/walkhub-service/README.md

 * `embedurl`: overwrites the embedding base url if set
 * `redirectall`: redirects all HTTP requests to HTTPS if the server is running in HTTPS mode.
 If this is set to false, only a few pages will be enabled in HTTP mode
 * `contentpages`: path to a JSON file which describes custom pages.
 The JSON file is a simple dictionary, where the key is the path (see react-router for the syntax) and the value is the `require()` path for the component
+* `frontpagecomponent`: overrides the component for the front page
 * `google`: OAuth2 tokens for Google

 Currently only OAuth2 through Google is supported as an authentication mechanism, but other OAuth2 providers and password authentication (with 2FA support) are coming soon.